7:30 am – 8:30 am |

 Speakers:

-Zimra Yetnikoff, Director, Investigations and Hearings at The College of Psychologists of Ontario (Toronto, ON)
+Zimra Yetnikoff, Director, Investigations and Hearings, The College of Psychologists of Ontario (Toronto, ON)

 Julius Grey, Senior Attorney, Grey Casgrain s.e.n.c.
 (Montreal, QC)